Robin Fields: 2010: Dialysis series

 After joining with ProPublica, Fields made multiple Freedom of Information Act (FOIA) requests with the Centers for Medicare & Medicaid Services (CMS).
 After two years of delays, Fields, now senior editor, began reporting on practices of the kidney dialysis industry.

 The series of stories, "Dialysis: High Costs and Hidden Perils of Treatment Guaranteed for All," was awarded the Gannett Foundation Award for Investigative Journalism.
-The series prompted Chuck Grassley to call for an investigation into CMS, and led to a Grand Jury investigation by the U.S. Attorney’s Office in Colorado, into DaVita Inc., the second-largest dialysis provider in the United States.
+The series prompted Chuck Grassley to call for an investigation into CMS, and led to a Grand Jury investigation by the U.S. Attorney's Office in Colorado, into DaVita Inc., the second-largest dialysis provider in the United States.
 In 2013, she described the systemic issues in American dialysis, and how the U.S. spent more money per patient than any other country, but with poorer results.
 In describing the beginnings of the investigation, she recalled:

 On November 9, 2010, ProPublica released a story outlining how an umbrella group, Kidney Care Partners, planned to spin the dialysis investigation; they published leaked public relations materials.

-A list of the articles and follow-up stories is listed below.